marcellkovacsg/ubuntu-hardening/hardening.md

 * ## Network related changes

-    * Configuring ip-tables and ufw
+    * Configuring ip-tables and/or ufw

     * Disabling ipv6